 Every detail looks approximately the same with no aspect of the design sticking out like a sore thumb.
 The main information is laid out neatly and pleasantly which motivates the user to keep exploring the store.

 Load speed is another thing to keep in mind when talking about mobile homepage responsiveness.
 An ideal website load speed shouldn’t be any longer than 3 seconds, otherwise you risk losing 53% of your mobile visitors.
-First step is to check your e-commerce homepage performance using Google’s PageSpeed Insights.
+First step is to check your ecommerce homepage performance using Google’s PageSpeed Insights.

-There are many ways to improve your e-commerce website performance, such as caching, image size optimization and more.
+There are many ways to improve your ecommerce website performance, such as caching, image size optimization and more.
 However, some of them can require coding knowledge and if you lack the expertise, we suggest hiring a professional development team to help you out.

 Want to learn how to speed up a website?